 - credit risk

 - liquidity risk

 - market risk

 - currency risk

-- interest rate risk

 This note presents information about the Group's exposure to each of the above risks, its objectives, policies and processes for measuring and managing risk, and the management of capital.
 Further quantitative disclosures are included throughout this financial report.